Ronald Bosma

 }

-As you can see, we’re reusing the frontend IP configuration and SSL certificate.
-The frontend port and SSL profile differ from the HTTPS listener.
+The listener reuses the frontend IP configuration and SSL certificate from the HTTPS listener.
+The frontend port and SSL profile are specific to the mTLS listener.

 Routing Rule